jankapunkt/PDFView/README.md

 - Flex IDE of your choice

 If you are using apache flex sdk, you have to create a new branch and rewrite some base classes for compatibility, otherwise builds will generate errors.
 This is due to the aim, to provide backwards compatibility to Adobe Flex 4.6.
 A branch for Apache Flex Sdk will be set up soon.

+### Troubleshooting

+If your project works, but you get runtime errors, especially out of bound or end of file, try different PDF input files from the asset folder.

+Currently working, but not perfect are lorem.pdf and lorem2.pdf